WFDB Header Files

 Base counter value (optional) Offset value for counter, enclosed in parentheses.

-Number of samples (optional) Total samples per signal.
+Number of samples (optional) Total samples per signal when samps_per_frame=1; total frames otherwise.

 Base time (optional) Start time of the recording (HH:MM:SS).